-4 COMPLIANCE WITH PRUDENTIAL INDICATORS
+4. COMPLIANCE WITH PRUDENTIAL INDICATORS

-- 4.1 The Council approved a set of Prudential Indicators for 2020/21, in March 2020, as part of the Council's Treasury Management Strategy. - 4.2 The authority's Treasury Management Strategy for 2020/21 followed the principles in MHCLG's 2010 'Guidance on Local Government Investments' ("Guidance") and CIPFA's 'Treasury Management Code of Practice 2017 (TM Code").
+- 4.1 The Council approved a set of Prudential Indicators for 2020/21, in February 2020, as part of the Council's Treasury Management Strategy. - 4.2 The authority's Treasury Management Strategy for 2020/21 followed the principles in MHCLG's 2010 'Guidance on Local Government Investments' ("Guidance") and CIPFA's 'Treasury Management Code of Practice 2017 (TM Code").
 Security and liquidity of investments take priority over yield and surplus funds have been invested in high credit quality counterparties.
-No counterparty in which the Council has invested funds had a credit rating lower than A- as stated in the Council's Annual Investment Strategy 2020/21. - 4.3 The 2020/21 Treasury Management Policy set an operational boundary for external debt of £4m and an authorised limit of £8m.
-This means that if the authority's level of external debt (including notional debts on implied finance leases) exceeds £4m at any stage during the year the fact must be reported to Council as soon as possible and that debt is not allowed to exceed £8m without receiving prior authorisation from Council.
-No overdrafts have been incurred as part of treasury operations.
-The Operational Limit of £4m on debt has not been breached at any point. - 4.4 The authority is required to report on the ratio represented by its net financing costs to its net revenue stream.
-This is a measure of affordability, indicating how much of the authority's revenue is taken up in financing its debt.
-However, as Broadland is a net investor and it's net revenue stream is negative (income) it has a positive ratio of 0.77%, indicating that its net financing position is represented by income equivalent to just over one percent of its other grant and taxation revenues. - 4.5 Under the Council's Constitution, the Full Council approves the Treasury Management Strategy and therefore any deviation or breach must be reported to Full Council.
+No counterparty in which the Council has invested funds had a credit rating lower than A- as stated in the Council's Annual Investment Strategy 2020/21. - 4.3 Under the Council's Constitution, the Full Council approves the Treasury Management Strategy and therefore any deviation or breach must be reported to Full Council.
 In practice, all breaches are also reported to Cabinet prior to Full Council.
-The prudential indicators are outlined in Appendix A. There were no breaches of the indicators between April and September. - 4.6 However the Council have exceeded their counterparty limit for Barclays PLC (£12.5m as per the 20/21 Investment Strategy) as a result of the Covid-19 pandemic.
+The prudential indicators can be found in Appendix A. There were no breaches of the indicators between April and September. - 4.4 However the Council have exceeded their counterparty limit for Barclays PLC (£12.5m as per the 20/21 Investment Strategy) as a result of the Covid-19 pandemic.
 The Council received grant payments in excess of £30m during April and May to be distributed as various forms of relief to residents and businesses in the district.
 As timings of these cash flows was hard to estimate and likely to be erratic, a larger volume of liquid cash was retained by the authority.
 Additionally there were, and continue to be, ongoing concerns over the potential loss of income to the authority from Council Tax, Business Rates and service related activities.